BlockchainCommons/GordianQRTool-iOS/README.md

-# Blockchain Commons UR Vault

-Powered by [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), **UR Vault** acts as a secure place to store and backup sensitive text.
-Ideal suited for airgapped transmission of PSBT's via [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) QR codes, however will work with any text.
+# Gordian QRTool

+**Gordian QRTool** is a reference tool that acts as a secure place to store and backup sensitive data that is encoded into QRs.
+Powered by [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), it was built to store SSKRs, PSBTs, and seeds encoded using URs](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), however it can also be used to store other sorts of sensitive data such as 2FAs.

 ## Features

+**Gordian QRTool** demonstrates security, usability, and interoperability best practices with a number of core features:

 - Multiple layers of encryption
 - Automated iCloud backup and recovery
 - 2FA using the "Sign in with Apple" feature to ensure only you can decrypt your data
 - Bitcoin centric!
-Convert plain text bip39 mnemonics, [SSKR](https://github.com/BlockchainCommons/bc-sskr) shards, PSBT's (more coming soon) into [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) and stream them for airgapped use
+Convert plain text bip39 mnemonics, [SSKR](https://github.com/BlockchainCommons/bc-sskr) shards, PSBTs (more coming soon) into [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) and stream them for airgapped use
 - [LifeHashes](https://github.com/BlockchainCommons/LifeHash) to deterministically derive unique visual fingerprints of each item, always derived in real time before being displayed to make it obvious if your data has been altered
 - Recognizes any UR type
 - An ideal app to recommend to friends and family to backup SSKR shards
 - Converts any amount of text into an animated UR QR code
 - Scan a QR or paste text to create new items
-- Easily build the project on your MacBook, iPhone iPad, iTouch using the same small codebase
+- Easily build the project on your MacBook, iPhone iPad, iTouch using the same small codebase, or download the app directly from the Apple Store

 Please join our Testflight [here](https://testflight.apple.com/join/X7Ri4nPp).
 Please share any crash reports or bugs, if you want a feature added please raise an issue.